COVID-19: What you need to know about the coronavirus

 How many cases are there in the United States?
 In Virginia?

 The number of cases in the U.S. changes daily.
-The CDC updates their numbers regularly at noon Monday through Friday.
+The CDC updates their numbers regularly Monday through Friday, based on data confirmed at 5 p.m. the day before.
 You can view those here.

 The Virginia Department of Health also records the number of cases in Virginia, which you can view here.